 Discover how Google Ads powers real estate automation workflows

-Bid on specific search keywords like 'homes for sale in [city]', 'best realtor near me', or '[neighborhood] real estate agent'.
-Your ad appears at the top of Google results when users search these terms, capturing them at peak buying intent.
+Bid on specific search keywords like 'sell my apartment building', 'commercial real estate broker [market]', or 'multifamily for sale [submarket]'.
+Your ad appears at the top of Google results when owners and investors search these terms, capturing them at peak transaction intent.

 Get a personalized plan for your tech stack